Online LPN to BSN Programs in Ohio: Compare Top Schools

 Can I get financial aid to help pay for my LPN to BSN program in Ohio?

-Choosing an accredited school is important because it’s the only way to become eligible for federal and state grants and loans.
-LPN to BSN students have several ways to pay for their degrees, including loans (which you need to pay back) and grants and scholarships (which you do not need to pay back).
-There are also state-specific scholarships, like the ones available through the Ohio Nurses Foundation, for LPN to BSN students.
+Another reason that choosing an accredited school is important is because it’s the only way to become eligible for federal and state nursing school financial aid options.
+LPN to BSN students have several ways to pay for their degrees, including loans (which you need to pay back), and grants and scholarships (which you do not need to pay back).
+There are also state-specific scholarships, like the ones available through the Ohio Nurses Foundation.

 Will earning my LPN to BSN degree online or through a hybrid program impact my ability to get licensed?